siad007/pdt-php-amqp/README.md

-pti-php-amqp
+pdt-php-amqp
 ============

-Plugin for Eclipse PTD 3 to make code-completition for php-amqp extension available.
+Plugin for Eclipse PDT 3 to make code-completition for php-amqp extension available.